Want to disable login hints in WordPress login error messages?

 What Are Login Hints in WordPress Login Error Messages?

-Every time someone tries to log into your site using the wrong username or password, WordPress will show an error message on the login screen.
+Whenever someone tries to log into your site using the wrong username or password, WordPress will show an error message on the login screen.

 This may be helpful for genuine users, but it also lets any hackers know that they are typing in the wrong username.

 WordPress website owners can also log into their site using an email address instead of their username.
-This means that a hacker could type in different email addresses, to try and figure out which address you’re using for your WordPress account.
+This means that a hacker could type in different email addresses to try and figure out which address you’re using for your WordPress account.

-As soon as the hacker guesses the right email address, WordPress will switch over to the ‘The password you entered for the username is incorrect’ error.
+As soon as the hacker guesses the right email address, WordPress will switch to the ‘The password you entered for the username is incorrect’ error.

 To protect your WordPress blog or site against hackers, you should always use a unique username and a strong password for your account.